ShivajiVS/Food_App/README.md

 		  Press the w key to run the app on the web

 expo  Commands :
     press r- to reload the app
     Press w- open in web
     press a- open in android
     press i - open in ios
     Press c - see the QR code
     Press? - show all available options

-    Press the r key in the terminal to relaod the app Or
+    Press the r key in the terminal to reload the app Or
     Shack your physical mobile to reload the app.